wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 config defines a single feature along with all the supported values.
 The values should be ordered from the most preferred value to the least preferred.

+If the plugin in question is a static plugin (`dynamic = False`), the `known_properties` parameter is always `None`, and the method must return a fixed list of supported features.
+If it is a dynamic plugin (`dynamic = True`), a merged list of all properties used in available variant wheels is provided, and the return value must include a subset of these properties that are supported.
+However, the plugin is permitted to return additional supported values not on the list.

 Example implementation: